FAQs

 Teaching/Democratic approach

-How does a democratic school work from a practical perspective?
-How will the day be structured?
+How does the school work from a practical perspective?
+How is the day structured?

-The class will meet in the morning for ‘morning circle’ - a chance to reconnect with each other, set out the plan for the day, address any issues and questions.
+The class meets in the morning for ‘morning circle’ - a chance to reconnect with each other, set out the plan for the day, address any issues and questions.
 Then there will usually be timetabled maths, literacy, topic or specialist lessons.
 Young people are expected to attend these sessions.
-After this there will be a mixture of other activities e.g. sports, specialist projects and self-directed learning time.
+After this there is a mixture of other activities e.g. sports, specialist projects, option subjects and self-directed learning time.
 Class 1 (Reception and Year 1 has more free-flow activities and small group work)

 Do you follow the national curriculum?

-Yes we follow the national curriculum for literacy and maths, and specialist subjects - art, science, ICT/media, music.
+Yes we follow the national curriculum for literacy and maths, and specialist subjects - art, science, ICT/media and for all GCSE subjects.
 We use a concept based curriculum from Common Ground Collaborative for social studies.

 How do children create their My Learning Plan goals?